X-ray emission in IllustrisTNG circum-cluster environments. II -- Possible origins of the soft X-ray excess emission: Discussion

 \subsection{Interpretations of the soft excess around clusters}

-Near the virial radius, the WARM gas density becomes dominant over the hot ICM.
-The exact value of this transition from ICM--to--WARM depends on the cluster mass (see Fig.~\ref{fig:MASS}), in such a way that massive cluster have an ICM phase more spatially extended than low--mass ones.
-This finding suggests that the soft excess may preferentially occur at larger radii in more massive clusters, as was indeed observed in the case of Coma (see Fig.~\ref{fig:ROSAT}, \citealt{bonamente2003}).
-The Coma cluster is the only case to date where a strong soft excess emission was detected up to the virial radius.
-The \cite{bonamente2002} study of a large sample of \rosat\ clusters did not attempt to measure the soft excess beyond this radius where the data were dominated by background (see Fig.~\ref{fig:SxDetectability}), and therefore there is no statistically significant sample of clusters where these predictions have been tested to date.
-Our predictions of the soft X--ray excess reproduce very well the Coma observations near virial radius by considering both WCGM clumps and diffuse WHIM gas.
-This result is consistent with the \cite{churazov2023} finding that the Coma soft excess cannot be reproduced by assuming WHIM gas alone.
+Near the virial radius, the WARM gas density dominates the hot ICM.
+The exact value of this transition from ICM to WARM depends on the cluster mass (see Fig.~\ref{fig:MASS}) in such a way that massive clusters have an ICM phase that is more spatially extended than low--mass clusters.
+This finding suggests that the soft excess might preferentially occur at larger radii in more massive clusters, as was indeed observed in the case of Coma (see Fig.~\ref{fig:ROSAT}, \citealt{bonamente2003}).
+The Coma cluster is the only case to date for which a strong soft excess emission was detected up to the virial radius.
+The study by \cite{bonamente2002} of a large sample of \rosat\ clusters did not attempt to measure the soft excess beyond this radius, where the data were dominated by background (see Fig.~\ref{fig:SxDetectability}), and therefore, there is no statistically significant cluster sample so far for which these predictions have been tested.
+Our predictions of the soft X--ray excess reproduce the Coma observations near the virial radius very well by considering WCGM clumps and diffuse WHIM gas.
+This result is consistent with the finding by \cite{churazov2023} that the Coma soft excess cannot be reproduced by assuming WHIM gas alone.